olashina201/olashina201/README.md

 - 🌱 I’m currently learning more about Web 3.0.

-- 👯 I’m currently contributing seeking for innovation.
+- 👯 I’m currently seeking for innovation.

 - 💬 Ask me about React JS or any tech-related stuff.